Getting started with IBM Z Open Editor

 The IBM Z Open Editor Welcome page will show you if Java was found successfully.
 To open the Welcome page, press Ctrl+Shift+P (Windows) or Cmd+Shift+P (MacOS), and type IBM Z Open Editor: Welcome.
 Check the prerequisites table on the page, and click the Java section to expand.

-The COBOL, PL/I, HLASM, and REXX language servers used by IBM Z Open Editor were implemented using the Java programming language.
+The COBOL, PL/I, HLASM, REXX, and JCL language servers used by IBM Z Open Editor were implemented using the Java programming language.
 Therefore, a Java Runtime is required to be available via settings or the program path to start in VS Code.
 The IBM Z Open Editor extension uses VS Code Settings properties, which can be added to VS Code user settings, to configure which and how Java should be used.
 These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the extension to use.

 Selecting the Java installation to use

 Before starting a language server, the language server clients in the IBM Z Open Editor VS Code extension try looking in different places to find a matching Java installation.
-They will look in the following places in this specific order and pick the first Java installation that is at least version 11 and 64-bit.
+They will look in the following places in this specific order and pick the first Java installation that is at least version 17 and 64-bit.
 If it finds a Java that fails the test against these criteria, it will continue searching.

 1. The zopeneditor.JAVA_HOME VS Code user setting.